 Exam Tips for Charles II's Legacy

 This exam tips covers Exam Tips for Charles II's Legacy within Charles II's Legacy for GCSE History.
-Revise Charles II's Legacy in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Charles II's Legacy in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 16 of 18 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 💡 Exam Tips for Charles II's Legacy